Python Feature Flags & Toggles: A Step-by-Step Setup Guide in a Flask Application

 Conclusion

-We’ve now seen how we can integrate Flagsmith into a basic application.
-This article focused only on using Flagsmith without identifying users.
+As a caveat, this article focused only on using Flagsmith without identifying users.
 With identified users, we can start to bring in user segmentation, user overrides, and multivariate features.
-You can find much more documentation on this topic here.
+You can find much more documentation here.

 If you want to start using Flagsmith as your Python feature toggle software- just create your account here or contact us for the on-prem solution.